hapijs/joi/API.md

   * `validate` - an optional function to validate values that takes 4 parameters `params`, `value`, `state` and `options`.
 One of `setup` or `validate` **must** be provided.
   * `description` - an optional string or function taking the parameters as argument to describe what the rule is doing.

+#### npm note

+If you publish your extension on npm, make sure to add `joi` and `extension` as keywords so that it's discoverable more easily.

 #### Examples

 ```js